 We struggle to find time in our busy schedules to plan meals, shop, cook, and sit down for family dinners.
-We all do our best and know that teaching children healthy eating habits is a lifetime investment that pays with better health and happiness.
+Parents and nannies do their best and know that teaching children healthy eating habits is a lifetime investment that pays with better health and happiness.
 Here are five tips to help you encourage children to develop healthy eating habits.

 These strategies and activities can strengthen the bond between you and the child you’re caring for as well as encourage a healthy relationship with food.
 Not only will these tips help children make healthy choices, but they will encourage self-confidence and independence.

 About the Author: Lynn Zepp earned her Master of Science in Food and Nutrition from Indiana University of Pennsylvania and Bachelor of Science in Nutritional Sciences from Pennsylvania State University.
 Lynn is a Registered Dietitian and Licensed Dietitian-Nutritionist in Maryland.
 Lynn is also an adjunct faculty member of Amslee Institute, an organization dedicated to professional training and certification of elite Nannies, Au Pairs, Babysitters, and other childcare providers.